java-json-tools/json-schema-validator/README.markdown

 <p>The license of this project is LGPLv3 or later.
 See file src/main/resources/LICENSE for the full
 text.</p>

-<p>This is one of the very few JSON Schema implementations to have complete validation support for
+<p>This implementation has complete validation support for the latest draft (v4) and the previous
-the latest draft (v4).
+draft (v3).
 More generally, it has quite an <a href="https://github.com/fge/json-schema-validator/wiki/Features">extensive list of features</a>.<p>

 <p>Should you wonder about it, this library is reported to <a